kartavyaxdd/JARVIS/README.md

 3. Jarvis will prompt you to enter the password that you set in the `password.txt` file.
 4. After entering the correct password, you can start interacting with Jarvis using the command line interface.

 Jarvis can perform a variety of tasks, such as generating text, answering questions, providing information, taking screenshots, sending WhatsApp messages, telling jokes, sending emails, flipping a coin, remembering things, playing YouTube videos, performing Google searches, Wikipedia searches, and much more.
-You can communicate with Jarvis by typing commands or questions in the terminal, and Jarvis will respond accordingly.
+You can communicate with Jarvis by speaking commands or questions using mic, and Jarvis will respond accordingly.

 Contributing